Kortemme-Lab/loop_modeling/hpc/uscf/rosetta/README.rst

   make sure you've done this right if you're adding a new protocol.
 All of the protocols distributed in the benchmark are properly configured.
 If you make a mistake here, the benchmark will run but the analysis script will choke.

+  The first time you run this script, you will be prompted for a number of settings required by the benchmark.
+These include the path to rosetta, the URL to the database used for IO (see next paragraph), and other miscellaneous things.
+These settings are then saved in a file called ``settings.conf'' in the root directory of the repository.
+This is a regular text file and can be edited by hand if you ever need to change any of your settings.
+These is also support for adding new sections to the settings file that override the default settings you were prompted for.
+For more information about this, consult ``libraries/settings.py''.

   The benchmark is meant to use a MySQL database for IO.
 This script fills in a table with the parameters for each job that needs to run, compiles rosetta